 Obsidian is perfect for people who write, research, or study a lot.
 Think of: academics doing literature research, writers working on long projects, developers maintaining technical documentation, or students building a knowledge base for their studies.

 But honestly?
 If you just want to quickly make a shopping list or type some meeting notes, Obsidian is overkill.
-It takes time to grow into it.
+It takes time to grow into.
 And if you mainly collaborate with a team on documents, you’re better off looking at Notion or Google Docs.
 Obsidian is built for individual use.

 Let me walk you through what Obsidian can really do: